robertu94/libpressio/README.md

 spack install libpressio+sz3
 ```

-More information on spack can be found in the [spack documentation](https://spack.readthedocs.io/en/latest/) or [my quick start guides for systems that I use](https://robertu94.github.io/guides)
+More information on Spack can be found in the [Spack documentation](https://spack.readthedocs.io/en/latest/) or [my quick start guides for systems that I use](https://robertu94.github.io/guides)

 You can see the other available versions and compilation options by calling `spack info libpressio`